-Western Region Bangla School nominates one child safety officer for each campus.
+Western Region Bangla school nominates one child safety officer for each campus.
 The officer must be up to date with child safety requirements and able to promote and effectively communicate with a range of stakeholders.

-We have specific policies, procedures and training in place that support our leadership team, staff and volunteers to achieve these commitments.
+Western Region Bangla school have specific policies, procedures and training that support our leadership team, staff and volunteers to achieve these commitments.